Rhodes | Travel Guide

 Exploring Rhodes by hire car

-If you really want to travel in style, then book a travel insurance and a hire car with Holiday Extras before you go (because what's a good guide without a shameless plug?).
+If you really want to travel in style, then book a hire car with Holiday Extras before you go.
 By taking to the road yourself, you can make the most of your free time on holiday and pack in as much as possible.
-Just be aware that you must be 21 or older to hire a car, you drive on the right hand side and the island's maximum speed limit is 50 mph - perfect for taking in the scenery as you're cruising along.
+Just be aware that you must be 21 or older to hire a car, you drive on the right-hand side and the island's maximum speed limit is 50mph - perfect for taking in the scenery as you're cruising along.

 Picking a shortlist of the top things to do in Rhodes is a daunting task as there's plenty to keep even the most seasoned travellers entertained.
-Fortunately for you dear reader, we've done the hard work for you and compiled a list of our top 7 things to do in Rhodes.
+Fortunately for you we've compiled a list of our top things to do in Rhodes.

 Hire a kayak